 – CE marked locks, handles, hinges and closers.

 Each door is different though and the design and functionality of them can vastly vary from project to project.

 How long do fire doors work for?

-Broadly speaking, fire tested doors can range from 30 minutes up to 4 hours, but the most commonly used ones are 30 and 60 minutes as this is typically the maximum time it would take to safely evacuate a building.
-Each door type will be tested in accordance with the requirement e.g. FD30 to ensure that it meets regulation.
+Broadly speaking, fire-tested doors can range from 30 minutes up to 4 hours, but the most commonly used ones are 30 and 60 minutes as this is typically the maximum time it would take to safely evacuate a building.
+Each door type will be tested in accordance with the requirement e.g. FD30 to ensure that it meets regulations.